 Change the paragraph at 1286.54 as shown below:

 A STA shall support the concurrent reception of fragments of at least three MSDUs or MMPDUs.
-Note that a

-STA receiving more than three fragmented MSDUs or MMPDUs concurrently may experience a significant

-increase in the number of frames discarded.
+An AP should support the concurrent reception of at least one MSDU per access category per associated STA.
+A STA should support the concurrent reception of fragments of at least one MSDU per access category

 References: